 The oceans are no longer the sole domain of maritime great powers.
 More than 90 percent of international trade is via the oceans.
-Although sea lanes of communications and chokepoints are a much overstated maritime security problem (because if they were ever blocked, ships can sail right around most of these at a small cost in terms of fuel, crewing and time), missile-armed submarines can now operate effectively from even relatively small and weak coastal states, many of which - such as Australia, Indonesia, Vietnam, Singapore, South Korea, Japan and even Taiwan - are deploying their own submarines.
-Added to this, there are now, for example, literally dozens of trans-
+Although sea lanes of communications and chokepoints are a much overstated maritime security problem (because if they were ever blocked, ships can sail right around most of these at a small cost in terms of fuel, crewing and time), submarines armed with anti-cruise missiles can now operate effectively from the submarines of even relatively small and weak coastal states, many of which - such as Australia, Indonesia, Vietnam, Singapore, South Korea, Japan and even Taiwan - are deploying their own submarines.
+There are now, for example, literally dozens of trans-Pacific and coastal-hopping communication cables.
+Tens of thousands of kilometers of cable must be laid, maintained, replaced and protected, whether against earthquakes or hostile submarines.